zaneveld/uwb_hyak_resources/README.md

 ### Request interactive node
 request interactive compute node (activate screen (https://linuxize.com/post/how-to-use-linux-screen/) first; it doesn't seem like it can be activated from a compute node):
-srun -A zaneveld -p compute-bigmem --time=[hours:minutes:seconds OR days-hours] --mem=[memory amount]G --pty /bin/bash
+salloc -A zaneveld -p compute-bigmem --time=[hours:minutes:seconds OR days-hours] --mem=[memory amount]G

 *Examples*:
-srun -A zaneveld -p bigmem --time=3:00:00 --mem=15G --pty /bin/bash
+salloc -A zaneveld -p bigmem --time=3:00:00 --mem=15G

-srun -A bbiosci -p compute --time=3:00:00 --mem=15G --pty /bin/bash
+salloc -A bbiosci -p compute --time=3:00:00 --mem=15G

 Use this for short-term tasks